sturobson/a-slightly-bizarre-starting-point/README.md

 	        transform: rotate(45deg);

 note: make sure you are using the correct prefixes for the selector.
 Use [Can I Use](http://caniuse.com/) and the [Mozilla Developer's Network](https://developer.mozilla.org/en-US/)Mozilla Developer's Network to check

+#### Internet Explorer

+For targeting IE8 and below use a class of lte-ie8, then add specific hacks for IE7 and IE6.

+For Example (using Sass) -

+    .lt-ie8 & {

+    	// put the IE8 and below CSS declarations here
+	 	/* IE8 and below */

+    	// if you need IE7 as well then prefix the CSS with a * /* IE7 and below */

+		// if you need IE6 as well then prefix the CSS with a / /* IE6 */
+    }